talbergs/zbx-box/readme.md

 ~          zbx,run . -S
 ~          # Same as above, but offer menu with available workspaces.
 ~ ~
  -S  --server         Run server.
+ -So --server-oracle  Run server (oracle)
  -A  --agent          Run agent.
  -Sx --stop-server    Run server.
  -Ax --stop-agent     Stop agent.
  -F  --foreground     Do not detach and block (Ctrl+Z do detach and Ctrl+C to exit).
-Server logs are still always sent
-                    to containers standard output.
+Server logs are still always sent to containers standard output.
 ```
 </details>
 <details>